HansikaPH/time-series-forecasting/README.md

 #### Generating the Error Summaries ####
 The `utility_scripts/error_summary_scripts/error_summary_generator.py` script creates the error summaries given the name of the dataset.
 Calculates the mean, median and ranked error values.

+## Experiment Results ##

+The results from our experiments are available as csv files in the Google Drive folder at this [link](https://drive.google.com/drive/folders/1MrIRsNeIUHt3C9zsy0XvBbKWISRQa-S7?usp=sharing)
 ## Citing Our Work ##

 When using this repository, please cite: